Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: INTRODUCTION

-\item[\ding{68}] \textbf{Novel Diagnostic Framework.} We introduce a new diagnostic framework, including the OPG and various decay curves (difficulty, distributional, and counterfactual), to systematically probe and quantify the fragility of learned reasoning skills by RL.
+\item[\ding{68}] \textbf{Novel Diagnostic Framework.} We introduce a new diagnostic framework, including the OPG and a set of evaluations (difficulty, distributional, and counterfactual), to systematically probe and quantify the extent to which benchmark scores remain informative about the generalization capability of RL models, rather than merely reflecting benchmark-specific fitting.

-\item[\ding{68}] \textbf{Actionable Design Principles.} Based on our findings, we propose a set of actionable principles for designing next-generation benchmarks that can more robustly evaluate an agent's true, transferable reasoning abilities.
+\item[\ding{68}] \textbf{Actionable Design Principles.} Based on our findings, we propose a set of actionable principles for designing next-generation benchmarks that can more robustly evaluate an agent's true, transferable reasoning abilities under more challenging and realistic evaluation settings.

 \end{itemize}